You are not broken. You are becoming.

 • Listening inward and redefining what matters

 Midlife often brings a reckoning with old roles, boundaries, expectations, and patterns of self-abandonment.
-This week centers on identity, intuition, and values.
-We’ll explore how hormonal and developmental shifts can sharpen inner wisdom, and how to rebuild trust in yourself and your body during this transition.
+Together we will explore identity, intuition, and values.
+We’ll learn how hormonal and developmental shifts can sharpen inner wisdom, and how to rebuild trust in yourself and your body during this transition.

 This includes honest, pressure-free conversations about desire, libido, and intimacy, and how self-trust and nervous system safety shape our relationship to sex in midlife.